LemonRiz/mongodb/Readme.md

 # Provisioning project

 What did you need to do to provision a vm to run mongo db?
-Set up vagrant on a host machine, create a Vagrantfile and used a script.sh to automatically install MongoDB.
+Set up vagrant on a host machine, create a Vagrantfile and write a script.sh to automatically install MongoDB.
 Used an image .iso of ubuntu to run a linux VM.

 What did you need to do to provision a vm to: